mozilla/bedrock/docs/contentful.rst

 ``master`` is the environment used in Bedrock production, stage, dev and test ``sandbox`` may, in the future, be made the default environment for dev.
 It's also the one we should use for local development.

-If you develop a new feature that adds to Contentful (eg page or component) and you author it in the sandbox, you will need to re-create it in master before the corresponding bedrock changes hit production.
+If you develop a new feature that adds to Contentful (e.g. page or component) and you author it in the sandbox, you will need to re-create it in master before the corresponding bedrock changes hit production.

 Useful Contentful Docs